ppy/osu-wiki/wiki/Tournaments/ANZT/2020_Summer/en.md

 - If a player disconnects within the first 30 seconds of a map, it will be aborted and replayed.
 Any disconnects afterwards will be a forfeit of that map.
 - Disconnects may only occur once per match per player.
 It will count as a forfeit after the first time.
 - Highest `!roll` has first warmup and the choice of either 1ˢᵗ ban and 1ˢᵗ pick or 2ⁿᵈ ban and 2ⁿᵈ pick.
 - Each player is allowed one ban.
-From best of 11, each player is allowed two bans, however both bans cannot be of the same mod pool.
+From best of 11, each player is allowed two bans, however, both bans cannot be of the same mod pool.
 Players may ban multiple No Mod maps.
 Players will alternate ban picks.
 - Each player is allowed one warmup.
 Warmups must not be longer than 5 minutes, must not be in any ANZT7S mappool and must be submitted.
 - One player may not pick from the same mod pool twice in a row (HD/HR/DT).
 This does not apply to No Mod.
 - Failed scores **DO** count.
 If both players fail, the point goes to the higher failed score.
 - If the match ends in a tie, players will play the tiebreaker.
-The tiebreaker will be played with FreeMod enabled.
+The tiebreaker will be played with Free Mod enabled.
 Players may choose to use No Mod.

 ### Winning conditions